h2oai/sparkling-water/doc/src/site/sphinx/migration_guide.rst

 Migration Guide
 ===============

-Migration guide between major Sparkling Water versions
+Migration guide between major Sparkling Water versions.

 From 3.26 To 3.28
 -----------------

 String instead of enums in Sparkling Water Algo API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- In scala, Setters on the pipeline wrappers for H2O algorithms now accepts strings in places where they accepted
+- In scala, setters of the pipeline wrappers for H2O algorithms now accepts strings in places where they accepted
   enum values before.
 Before, we called, for example:

 .. code-block:: scala